Katsevich-Lab/import-schraivogel-2020/README.md

     ## [1] "ground_truth_perturbseq" "ground_truth_tapseq"

-Each of these has subdirectories for the processed gRNA data, the processed gene expression data, and auxiliary data:
+Each of these has subdirectories for the processed gRNA data and the processed gene expression data:

 ``` r
 # print subdirectories for one of the processed experiments